 The Faculty of Travel Medicine (FTM) of the Royal College of Physicians and Surgeons of Glasgow (RCPSG) has also produced a position paper, Protecting the health of travellers from the UK and Ireland which acknowledges that injury and illness sustained both during travel and on return, causes a considerable medical and economic burden.
 High quality pre travel advice can help to mitigate and reduce this risk.
 The report recognises that the lack of structure and delivery of travel medicine services in the UK and the absence of a formal training pathway to a recognised professional standard needs to be addressed.

 Malaria, a preventable but potentially fatal disease, remains an important issue for UK travellers.
 As a nurse advising travellers, you should make every contact count and use every opportunity to engage, especially with those in vulnerable groups likely to return home to visit family in their country of origin (VFRs).

-The World Health Organization (WHO) highlights World Malaria Day each year on 25 April
+The World Health Organization (WHO) highlights World Malaria Day each year on 25 April.

-The APPG report on malaria and neglected tropical diseases acknowledges the work of the UK in supporting and strengthening health systems in countries where malaria is endemic and where neglected tropical diseases can be identified and treated.
+The APPG group on malaria and neglected tropical diseases acknowledges the work of the UK in supporting and strengthening health systems in countries where malaria is endemic and where neglected tropical diseases can be identified and treated.

 On 1 February 2016, the World Health Organisation (WHO) declared that the recent cluster of microcephaly cases and increase in neurological disorders and neonatal malformations reported from Brazil, constituted a Public Health Emergency of International Concern (PHEIC).

 With information on Zika virus changing regularly NaTHNaC has posted information for travellers and health professionals.
 Nurses advising travellers should be aware of the most current information.

 Further information is available from Public Health England and NaTHNaC.